tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

          * @notice  Create an Operator Contract, and return its address.
          *          return revert if the account is already deployed.
          *          Note.
 Only Layer2Manager Contract can be called.
-         *          When creating the Layer2Candidate, create an Operator contract
+         *          When creating the CandidateAddOn, create an Operator contract
          *          that is mapped to rollupConfig.
          * @param rollupConfig  the rollupConfig address */